The Myth of Why

 The results of these acts have given us a set of Web Content Accessibility Guidelines (WCAG).
-WCAG is a standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
-It's our holy grail and is the standard we are trying to achieve. https://www.w3.org/TR/WCAG21/
+WCAG is the de facto standard for web content accessibility and has been referenced and adopted internationally.
+It's our holy grail and is the standard we are trying to achieve.

 This gives us, the creators/builders, the empowerment to fight for better experiences.

 In 2018, according to an analysis by international legal firm Seyfarth Shaw, the number of federal lawsuits filed in response to web accessibility was almost three times higher than the year before.
 It spiked from 814 lawsuits to 2,258.
 That's a 177% uptick in just one year.

 All of the above brands have been sued for not meeting accessibility requirements.